kriserickson/aging-coder/src/posts/2025-08-25-serving-the-cookbook-creating-an-endpoint-for-recipe-recommendations.md

     best_idx, match_score = _best_title_index(recipe_name, cutoff=fuzzy_cutoff)
 ```

 It takes a few options as arguments, but we are mostly interested in the `recipe_name` argument.
+The endpoint parameters are defined with FastAPI's `Query` helper (for example: `recipe_name: str = Query(..., min_length=1)`).
 The `recipe_name` argument is the name of the recipe that we want to find similar recipes for.

 We then try to find a good match for the recipe name using the fuzzy title match.